-"Summary judgment" is a judgment in favor of the foreclosing party (the "bank") after a borrower formally responds to a foreclosure lawsuit, but the response doesn't raise any valid issues or defenses.
+"Summary judgment" is a judgment in favor of the foreclosing party (called the "bank" in this article) after a borrower formally responds to a foreclosure lawsuit, but the response doesn't raise any valid issues or defenses.
 Once the bank gets summary judgment, it can proceed with a foreclosure sale.
-(To get tips on what to do—and what not do—in a foreclosure, see Foreclosure Do’s and Don’ts.)

 Depending on state law and the circumstances, the bank will either:

-If you don't file an answer, the bank will ask the court for a default judgment.
+If you don't file an answer, the bank will ask the court for a "default judgment."
 With a default judgment, you automatically lose the case.
-The bank will get everything it asked for in the complaint, including the right to sell your home at a foreclosure sale and perhaps a deficiency judgment, depending on the state and the circumstances.
+The bank will get everything it asked for in the complaint.
+So, it will get the right to sell your home at a foreclosure sale and perhaps a deficiency judgment, depending on state law and the circumstances.

-If you want to fight a nonjudicial foreclosure in court, you'll have file your own lawsuit.
-Be aware that nonjudicial foreclosures usually move quickly, so if you get notice about a nonjudicial foreclosure and you want to challenge it, you should talk to an attorney about filing a suit as soon as possible.
-(To learn more, see How to Fight a Foreclosure in Court: Nonjudicial Foreclosure.)
+If you want to fight a nonjudicial foreclosure in court, you'll have to file your own lawsuit.
+Be aware that nonjudicial foreclosures usually move quickly.
+So, if you get a notice about a nonjudicial foreclosure and want to challenge it, talk to an attorney about filing a suit as soon as possible.

 If you want to file an answer to a foreclosure lawsuit, consider hiring a foreclosure lawyer.
-A lawyer can tell you about available defenses in your situation, prepare an answer to file in court on your behalf, argue your case at a summary judgment hearing if necessary, and represent you throughout the entire foreclosure process.
+A lawyer can tell you about available defenses in your situation, prepare a response to file in court on your behalf, argue your case at a summary judgment hearing if necessary, and represent you throughout the entire foreclosure process.